Kernel DMA Protection

 Do drivers for non-PCI devices need to be compatible with DMA-remapping?

-No. Devices for non-PCI peripherals, such as USB devices, do not perform DMA, thus no need for the driver to be compatible with DMA Remapping.
+No. Devices for non-PCI peripherals, such as USB devices, don't perform DMA, thus no need for the driver to be compatible with DMA Remapping.

 How can an enterprise enable the External device enumeration policy?

-The External device enumeration policy controls whether to enumerate external peripherals that are not compatible with DMA-remapping.
+The External device enumeration policy controls whether to enumerate external peripherals that aren't compatible with DMA-remapping.
 Peripherals that are compatible with DMA-remapping are always enumerated.
 Peripherals that aren't, can be blocked, allowed, or allowed only after the user signs in (default).

 The policy can be enabled by using: